streetturtle/streetturtle.github.io/_posts/2015-09-19-fix-awesome-freezes.markdown

 right_layout:add(sleepMessage)
 {% endhighlight lua %}

 After restart of Awesome after 5 seconds Awesome will freeze for 5 seconds and then message will be displayed on a widget.
-This is exactly what happends when execution of some scripts takes time.
+This is exactly what happens when execution of some scripts takes time.

 Now let's have on a solution of this problem: using DBus to transfer messages between scripts and Awesome.